tc39/proposal-decimal/decimal128-reference.md

 ### `Decimal128.round(value [, options])`

-This function rounds the Decimal128 passed as paramter, tanking in consideration `options`.
+This is the function to be used when there's need to round Decimal128 in some specific way.
+It rounds the Decimal128 passed as paramter, tanking in consideration `options`.

 - `value`: A Decimal128 value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It is an object that can contain `roundingMode` and `maximumFractionDigits` properties.
   - `maximumFractionDigits`: This options indicates the maximum of fractional digits the rounding operation should preserve.
   - `roundingMode`: This option indicates which algorithm is used to round a given Decimal128.
 Each possible option is described below.
     - `down`: round towards zero.
     - `half down`: round towards "nearest neighbor".
 If both neighbors are equidistant, it rounds down.
     - `half up`: round towards "nearest neighbor".
 If both neighbors are equidistant, it rounds up.
     - `half even`: round towards the "nearest neighbor".
 If both neighbors are equidistant, it rounds towards the even neighbor.
     - `up`: round away from zero.

  ```js